(EDITS: UPDATED BASED ON FORUM FEEDBACK ON 2026-02-04.)

 Plum (Rosaceae \ Prunus xxx)

 Genetics are usually Japanese (salicina), European (domestica), American (americana), or Cherry Plum (cerasifera).
-European are self-fruiting, but Japanese require compatible cross-pollinator.
+Unless noted as self-fertile (which would still be less productive without a pollen partner), plums should be default considered to require a genetically similar cross-pollinator to produce fruit.
+Due to bloom time and genetic variability, verify with a plum pollen compatibility chart before finalizing a purchase.
 Stanley is the standard in stores.
 Toka is probably a good base tree.

 July harvest: